-The University of Minnesota Duluth announces the establishment of the Wells Fargo Tribal Resource and Environmental Stewardship Scholarship which will award five students in Cohort 3 of the Master of Tribal Resource and Environmental Stewardship (MTRES) program $5,000 each ($2,500 per year).
-This scholarship is for MTRES Cohort 3 students.
+The Wells Fargo Tribal Resource and Environmental Stewardship Scholarship will award six students in Cohort 4 of the Master of Tribal Resource and Environmental Stewardship (MTRES) program $5,000 each ($2,500 per year).
+This scholarship is for MTRES Cohort 4 students.
 You must be admitted to MTRES prior to applying for this scholarship.
 Eligible applicants must be one of the following: an enrolled member of a federally recognized tribe; eligible for enrollment in a federally recognized tribe; recognized as a descendant of a federally recognized tribe; identified as American Indian by the Indian Education Act; or identified as Canadian Indian by the Indian Act RSC 1985, CI-5.
-To fill out the scholarship application, respondents need to be signed in to a Google Account.
-Deadline to apply: June 20, 2022.
-If all of your documents are not submitted by June 20 at 11:59 pm, your application will not be eligible for review.
-Awardees will be selected and notified on or before July 1, 2022.
+Respondents need to be signed in to a Google Account to apply by the extended deadline, June 15, 2023.
+If all of your documents are not submitted by June 15 at 11:59 pm, your application will not be eligible for review.
+Awardees will be selected and notified on or before July 10, 2023.

 Neezh Odain Scholarship.
 Awarded to undergraduate students studying towards a degree in American Indian Studies or Tribal Administration and Governance who are in good academic standing.

 Mike Munnell Scholar Award.
 Michael Munnell was the first graduate to major in American Indian Studies at UMD.
 In fall 2012, the AIS Department established this scholar award in his name.
 Munnell is the drum keeper and lead singer of the MA'IIN'GAN Drum.
 The singers perform at dozens of events each year, including UMD's commencement ceremony.
 The scholarship is awarded to the student with the highest GPA within the Department of American Indian Studies.